 - a.
-To provide administrative and analytical support to the Self-Improvement Board on performance improvement and assurance issues for London. - Conclude a fundamental review of the LAPS tool to ensure it is still fit for purpose including exploring measuring value for money, functionality and the delivery platform. - c.
+To provide administrative and analytical support to the Self-Improvement Board on performance improvement and assurance issues for London. - b.
+Conclude a fundamental review of the LAPS tool to ensure it is still fit for purpose including exploring measuring value for money, functionality and the delivery platform. - c.
 Deliver an updated programme of peer support and challenge meetings for Chief Executive and Treasurers. - d.
-Repeat the stress testing analysis of boroughs' medium-term financial plans as part of wider understand the financial risks facing London local government and work with treasurers and chief executives to influence CIPFA's continuing work on financial resilience and its new financial management. - e.
+Repeat the stress testing analysis of boroughs' medium-term financial plans as part of wider understanding of the financial risks facing London local government and work with treasurers and chief executives to support financial resilience that will be tested as a result of COVID19. - e.
 Develop a repository of supportive materials to share learning and good practice around commercialisation.

-4 LOTI: Delivering better outcomes and service improvements for Londoners through collaboration on innovative technology, digital and data projects
+2.4 LOTI: Delivering better outcomes and service improvements for Londoners through collaboration on innovative technology, digital and data projects